luizpanigassi/so_long42/README.md

 # so_long

+...and thanks for all the fish!
 A nice little mini-mini-game using MinilibX!
 It was fun developing it, for sure.
 As a gamer, anything related to games is a win in my book.
 So, for this one, MinilibX is a pre-made library to create windows and print sprites on it.
 It was a bit of a challenge to work with it, considering I had to learn a whole new library of functions, but that's ok, it's for the greater good.

 ## Overview